IMPORTANT SAFETY INFORMATION

 - An adult who is not already taking opioids around-the-clock uses FENTORA

 These are medical emergencies that can cause death.
-If possible, try to remove FENTORA
+If possible, try to remove FENTORA from the mouth.

 What important information should I know about FENTORA?